dt-arr/amrith.me/content/en/_index.md

         imageSize: cover
         imageRepeat: no-repeat
         imagePosition: center
-        title:
+        #title:
-          - Shaping the Future with Technology
+        #  - Shaping the Future with Technology
-        subtitle:
+        #subtitle:
-          - From Datacenters to Cloud to IoT and AI - Deep Dives into the Cutting Edge
+        #  - From Datacenters to Cloud to IoT and AI - Deep Dives into the Cutting Edge
         titleFontSize: 44
         subtitleFontSize: 16
         spaceBetweenTitleSubtitle: 20